top of page

 THERAPY FOR ANXIETY

 Anxiety is such a common issue that almost everyone experiences it at some point in life.
 For many people anxiety is an ongoing reality they live with day in and day out – some days are just better than others.
-Although some worry about major events and practical issues is a normal part of life, anxiety becomes a problem when it affects your ability to function.
+Although some worrying about major events and practical issues is a normal part of life, anxiety becomes a problem when it impacts your ability to function.

-You may be constantly worrying about almost everything, or have a tendency to imagine the worst case scenario and get very stressed.
+You may be constantly worrying about almost everything, or have a tendency to imagine the worst-case scenarios and get very stressed.
 You may feel vulnerable as if something bad can

 Therapy for Anxiety